The Naracoorte Township is serviced by SA Water Sewer. For all information in relation to this system please contact:

 The Lucindale Township is serviced by a Council operated Community Wastewater Management System (CWMS).
 Properties connected to this system are required to have a septic tank that all wastewater passes through prior to entering the CWMS.
 Written approval is required for installation of a septic tank and connection to this system.
 See the Council Approval section below for information on obtaining an approval.

-Contact Council's Manager Technical Services for further information on the operation and maintenance of the Lucindale Community Wastewaster Management System.
+Contact Council's Operations Manager for further information on the operation and maintenance of the Lucindale Community Wastewaster Management System.

 All other properties not serviced by SA Water Sewer or a Community Wastewater Management System are required to manage wastewater onsite through a waste control system.

 The South Australian Public Health (Wastewater) Regulations 2013 set out a number of requirements relating to waste control systems.
 This includes, but is not limited to, ensuring an approval is obtained from the relevant authority prior to construction, installation or alteration of a waste control system.

 There is further information below regarding system types, obtaining approval and maintenance requirements.

 Details of standard onsite systems such as septic tank systems and aerobic treatment systems for use in South Australia are provided in the following prescribed codes:

 Council is the relevant authority for standard systems that are installed and operated in accordance with these prescribed codes.
 Refer to the Council Approval section below for further information on how to apply for Council approval to install or alter these systems.

 There are a number of alternative onsite systems which are not currently captured under the prescribed codes.
 These include, but are not limited to: